The Can Do Language & Amazing Achievers

 • I suggest you ….

 Helping others to develop their ‘can do spirit’ and abilities is a great skill.
 Watch how those skilled in the ‘can do’ language support others in meetings.
-By focusing more on praise than criticism, they help others perceive ways and means around difficulties and raise people’s perception of what is possible.
+They focus more on praise than criticism.
+They help others perceive ways and means around difficulties.
+They raise people’s perception of what is possible.

 Questions are an excellent way of helping others develop their thoughts and confidence.
 These are examples which can be used.